 - Caulking gun.

 Before you call a plumber, try using a snake on your clogged drain.
 If your sink or tub is draining slowly, or if you have standing water, a backed-up shower, or a clogged toilet, a ten-dollar (or less) tool may be the answer.
 If a plunger or non-corrosive drain cleaner doesn’t work, feed your snake coil into the drain opening, crank it clockwise and counterclockwise to get it as far into the pipe and blockage as possible, then pull the handle up and out to remove the clog.
 Repeat if necessary.
-Also, check out one of our recent blogs.
+If you need help hire us by visiting Drain Cleaning Indianapolis.